t04glovern/t04glovern.github.io.raw/_posts/2016-02-05-windows-server--installing-ad-ds-on-windows-server-2012-r2-core.markdown

 ## Install Server Core

-I've opted to use `Windows Server 2012 R2 Evaluation` for this installation, making sure to also select `Server Core` and not the full standard install with GUI.
+I've opted to use `Windows Server 2012 R2 Evaluation` for this installation, making sure to select `Server Core` and not the full standard install with a GUI.

-When you first login you'll be greeted with a very bland command prompt with a blinking cursor.
-I know it seems daunting but stick with it; you'll find you learn a lot more when you work with less.
+When you first login you'll be greeted with a very bland command prompt sporting a blinking cursor.
+I know it seems daunting but stick with it; you'll find you learn a lot more when you're given less.

 ![Core Command Prompt]({{ site.url }}/images/posts/2016.02.05/ad-ds-cmdprompt.png)

-The command prompt shell won't be enough for what we want to do, so go ahead and fire up [PowerShell](https://msdn.microsoft.com/powershell) by simple running:
+The default command prompt won't be enough for what we want to do, so go ahead and fire up [PowerShell](https://msdn.microsoft.com/powershell) by simple running:

-{% highlight bat %}
+{% highlight bash %}
 PowerShell.exe
-{% endhighlight bat %}
+{% endhighlight bash %}

 You should see a small `PS` show up before the working directory now, this indicates that you're working with the PowerShell...shell.... *shruggs*